 Opaque Fields Access

-As mentioned in a talk by R. Rolles about Automation Techniques in C++ Reverse Engineering, reverse engineers spend a non-negligible amount of time to identify structures and their attributes:
+As mentioned in the talk Automation Techniques in C++ Reverse Engineering by R. Rolles, reverse engineers spend a non-negligible amount of time to identify structures and their attributes:

 And I completely agree!